 We will support parents to understand and when required make referrals to outside agencies.
 We will also work with outside agencies when they require information from school via forms.
+School will complete the school part of a referral form once parents/carers have completed the parent/carer section of forms.
 School will always aim to complete forms for outside agencies within a four working week time frame.